-Read here all about the eight Charities that the ICB will be supporting in 2016 and the amount that needs to be raised:
+Read here all about the eight Charities that the ICB supported in 2016 and the amount raised:

 Catholic Institute for Deaf People, Cork Counselling Services Ltd,